 The stipends for surgical residents are:

 Three weeks of vacation time are allowed each year.
 Vacations are assigned in one-week blocks (Monday through Sunday).
 The schedule allows vacation time for one resident per week per rotation.
 No two residents at the same hospital can schedule vacation/educational leave at the same time except under special circumstances.
-The chief resident at each hospital has the responsibility to maintain adequate coverage of that hospital's service.
-All requests for time off — vacation, sick leave, conference, and interview — must be made no later than the third Friday of July of the prospective academic year.
+The chief resident has the responsibility to maintain adequate coverage of all hospitals' services for which residents are involved.
+All requests for time off vacation, sick leave, conference, and interview must be made no later than the third Friday of July of the prospective academic year.